Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

 What is finalization?
 ---------------------

 Finalization is the process by which a block is marked to be “finalized”, i.e., part of the authoritative chain.
 Transactions that are part of finalized blocks are considered authoritative.
 New blocks can be only added following the last finalized block to ensure the integrity of the chain.
-The finalization process is conducted periodically by the bakers with a staked amount of at least 0.1% of the total amount (stake) of CCD in pools, known as the Finalization committee.
+The finalization process is conducted by the bakers with a staked amount of at least 0.1% of the total amount (stake) of CCD in pools, known as the Finalization committee.
 Total stake in pools is referred to as total stake in pools without Passive Delegation.

 Finalizers sign a block, and their collective signatures are aggregated to form a :ref:`quorum certificate<glossary-quorum-certificate>`.
 This quorum certificate is then included in the next block.
 When two blocks that are parent-child are in consecutive rounds in the same epoch and both have a quorum certificate, then the block in the first of these rounds (together with its ancestors) is considered finalized.
 Why isn't the previous block considered to be final if it has a QC?
 This is to cover edge cases where network delays cause the QC of a block to not be received by the next block producer before a timeout.
 In that case, the block gets skipped by the next block producer and it cannot be considered final.
 To resolve this, only  the first among two consecutive certified blocks is considered to be final.